basicallydan/danhough.com/busking/2017-11-11-bond-street.md

 ### The first tip

-Just like last week, my first song was, _Torn_ and I did get two tips totalling about £1.50!
+Just like last week, my first song was _Torn_ and I did get two tips totalling about £1.50!

 ### The biggest tip